-VE Zones (and AE zones on the water side of a LiMWA)
+VE Zones (and AE Zones on the water side of a LiMWA)

-- Fill is not allowed for structural support of buildings. - Only open foundations on columns or piles, free of obstructions, or breakaway walls are allowed below the BFE. - Bottom of lowest horizontal structural member must be at or above BFE, with an as-built elevation on file. - A Professional Engineer or Architect must certify the design of the structure, including wind loading, and that must be on file with the permit records.
+- Fill is not allowed for structural support of buildings. - Only open foundations on columns or piles, free of obstructions, or breakaway walls are allowed below the BFE. - Bottom of lowest horizontal structural member to or above BFE, with an as-built elevation on file. - A Professional Engineer or Architect shall certify the design of the structure, including wind loading, and that must be on file with the permit records.